 - Hope is a United Arab Emirates Mars orbiter that arrived in February 2021.

 - Hope is studying Mars' climate to help us understand what Mars was like when its atmosphere could have supported life.

 - Hope is the Arab world's first mission to another planet.
 More countries exploring our Solar System means more discoveries and opportunities for global collaboration.

 Mars is a cold, dry, desert, with a carbon dioxide-filled atmosphere 100 times thinner than Earth’s.
 But it wasn’t always like that.
 We know liquid water once flowed on its surface, supported by an atmosphere that may have been favorable to life.

 But then something happened.
-About 3 billion years ago—right around the time life arose on Earth—Mars lost its magnetic field.
+About three billion years ago—right around the time life arose on Earth—Mars lost its magnetic field.
 On Earth, our magnetic field shields us from the solar wind, the constant stream of charged particles coming from the Sun.
 Without a magnetic field for protection, the solar wind stripped away much of Mars’ atmosphere, eventually transforming the planet into its current state.
 NASA's MAVEN spacecraft, which is still at Mars, made these findings.

 Hope is building a complete picture of the Martian atmosphere and study how Mars’ climate changes over time.
 This will give scientists deeper insight into ancient Mars and whether the planet could have once supported life.
 It will also help us understand how our own planet’s climate is changing, and what the consequences of those changes are.

 Hope also demonstrates the promise and importance of international space exploration.
 The mission is managed by the United Arab Emirates, with participation from scientists and engineers at U.S. universities.
 Japan launched the spacecraft.
 Space exploration brings us all together, and when more nations participate and collaborate, everyone wins.